The Future of jQuery UI and jQuery Mobile

 13. Scott Fletcher on said:

-I don’t think it’s the JQuery things, it’s more of the migration to other technologies.
+I don’t think it’s the jQuery things, it’s more of the migration to other technologies.
 In our case, we had crossed over to Angular2 and TypeScript that does the heavy works for us.

 14. Michael Christenson on said: